-Impairment (policy applicable as of 1 January 2018)
+Impairment (policy applicable since 1 January 2018, date of adoption of IFRS 9)

 IFRS 9 has fundamentally changed the loan loss impairment methodology applied by the Bank.
 The standard has replaced IAS 39's incurred loss approach with a forward-looking expected credit loss ('ECL') approach.
 The Bank is required to record an allowance for expected losses for all loans and other debt financial assets not held at FVTPL, together with loan commitments and financial guarantee contracts.
 The allowance is based on the expected credit losses associated with the probability of default in the next twelve months unless there has been a significant increase in credit risk since origination or the asset is considered credit-impaired or defaulted, in which case, the allowance is based on the probability of default over the life of the asset.